trifel/Report.ixi/README.md

 Copy and configure `report.properties.template` as `report.properties`.

 ```
-reportServerHost = {IP of remote report collector service}
-reportServerPort = {Port of remote report collector service}
 nodeName = {Choose a nickname for this ICT node}
-nodeExternalPort = {The external port this ICT operates on}
 ```
 _The `report.properties` is ignored by VCS and will not be overwritten upon ICT update._